 Embarrassing posts can not only give kids anxiety, but other kids can also use them as ammunition for cyberbullying.
 When we researched cyberbullying during the COVID-19 pandemic, 21 percent of parents said that a child in their home had been cyberbullied.
 Unfortunately, rates of cyberbullying were higher for kids that used social media, with Snapchat being the social media platform that correlated the most with cyberbullying.

 |Has your child been cyberbullied on any of the following social media platforms?||Not Sure||No||Yes|

 Sharenting isn’t an inherently bad practice; rather, it makes sense that parents want to share information about their children with loved ones online.
 However, some practices, like posting children’s real names or posting without their consent, can lead to other online risks, like identity theft and cyberbullying, so parents on Facebook, Instagram, and the like should consider these before they post.

 We conducted two surveys of 622 parents and 386 teens ages 13 to 17 from April 12 to April 13, 2021.
-We also included information from sources including McAfee, the Wall Street Journal, and Nominet to supplement our original research.
+We also included information from sources including McAfee, Kaspersky, the Wall Street Journal, and Nominet to supplement our original research.